Location: Varvara, Pazardzhik, Bulgaria

 Period(s) of Occupation: Classical, Hellenistic (5th – 2nd century B.C.).

-Minimum Length of Stay for Volunteers: Two weeks
+Minimum Length of Stay for Volunteers: 1 session (two weeks)

 Room and Board Arrangements